-Before you start selling on Amazon, be aware of the hidden costs.
+Before you start selling on Amazon, it’s important to be aware of the cost involvement.
 These take the form of various seller and subscription fees and can add up to a substantial amount.
-To give you an overview, we are going to sum up the most important Amazon Selling Fees in this blog post.
-However, be aware that these differ from seller to seller and from product to product.
-You will, therefore, need to make your own calculations and evaluate for your personal situation whether selling on Amazon is profitable enough for you or not.
+To give you an overview, we are going to sum up the most important Amazon seller fees for UK-based organisations.

-The Basic selling plan is generally for individuals, who wish to sell only occasionally (fewer than 35 items per month).
+The Basic selling plan is generally for individuals who wish to sell occasionally (fewer than 35 items per month).
 It comes without a subscription fee but with per-item fees instead.
 The Pro plan, on the other hand, is the preferred option for professional sellers.
 You have to pay a monthly subscription fee, but no per-item fees.
-The Pro selling plan starts to pay off from 35 items per month upwards.

-When you expect to only occasionally sell on Amazon, it might be worth looking into the Basic Selling Plan.
+When you expect to only occasionally sell on Amazon, it might be worth looking into the Basic selling plan.
 It provides you with more flexibility and comes without any commitment.
-You simply sell whenever you want and pay only when you sell something.
+You sell whenever you want and pay only when you sell something.